advillanova/advillanova/README.md

-### Welcome to my profile 🦄
+### Welcome to my profile
-Sou estudante do curso DevQuest, onde estamos aprofundando nossos conhecimentos em HTML, CSS e Javascript.
-Sigo apaixonada pela área de programação e estou feliz de poder estar estudando e ser uma Front-end developer.
-Gosto muito de desafios e de trabalhar em equipe.
+I am a life long learner developing skills in JavaScript, CSS and HTML.

 <div>
   <a href="https://github.com/advillanova">